 pesticides; Preparation of Documentary Requirements Upon receipt of voucher, the recipients are each provided with relevant MAF brochures on good farming/fishing practices.
 Satisfy requirements as per screening guidelines.
-SACEP ESMO and AFCRP Project Officers to help proponent prepare ESMPs and PEAR if required; Relevant MAF units prepare a Rehabilitation Plan or Program of Works and ESMPs if required Review and Clearance Not required SACEP ESMO reviews and provides safeguards clearance for proposals to be considered for funding With concerned MAF experts, SACEP ESMO reviews plan/program of work against relevant MAF guidelines, standards and regulations; and clears proposal for procurement.
+SACEP ESMO and AFCRP Project Officers to help proponent prepare ESMPs and PEAR and other requirements of MNREM PUMA ; Relevant MAF units prepare a Rehabilitation Plan or Program of Works and ESMPs if required Review and Clearance Not required SACEP ESMO reviews and provides safeguards clearance for proposals to be considered for funding.
+Grant proposals should not be cleared for funding by ESMO without a Development Consent from PUMA, if such has been determined to be required under MNREM regulations.
+With concerned MAF experts, SACEP ESMO reviews plan/program of work against relevant MAF guidelines, standards and regulations; and clears proposal for procurement.
 Implementation Voucher recipients are free to buy any items on the list of eligible inputs and equipment.
 Data on items bought are recorded.
 Activities are undertaken with measures according to approved plan and measures in the ESMP Works are procured by the concerned MAF units.
 Compliance Monitoring AFCRP Project Officers and SACEP ESMO will conduct random evaluation of the recipients.
 AFCRP Project Officers monitors compliance of requirements M&E Specialists monitors compliance of requirements